My doctor would like to participate in my Aetna network. Can you tell me the status of his (or her) application?

 What are your Member Services hours?

 You may call the toll-free Member Services number on your member ID card 24 hours a day, 7 days a week.
 All calls are answered by the Aetna Voice Advantage® system.
 This is an automated telephone assistant that recognizes natural speech, or selections from your touchtone keypad, and responds to you in a conversational voice.
 During regular business hours, you can ask to speak with a Member Services representative.
-At any time, you may go directly to www.aetna.com/members/member_services.html.
+See all the ways you can contact us.

 How can I get a new ID card, change PCPs or contact Member Services?